Adding a feature

 • Renamed “Review” to “Explanation” in order to ensure users had a noticeable distinction between sections.

-I added the third option of going to the “community corrections”, as well making the buttons rounder to align with how Duolingo has them.
+There was some confusion at the title of the sections, so I wanted to ensure that wouldn’t be the case when iterated upon.
+Aside from that, I added the third option of going to the “community corrections”, as well making the buttons rounder to align with how Duolingo has them.

 I added icons to replicate what it would look like on phones, as well as fixing the “finish lesson” button and addressing the spacing of the images.
+While minor, feedback from testing focused on how the action button might not be as accessible being that small size, in addition to being that far down on the page.

 Final version